medsjason/IOT_ANALYSIS_assignment1/readme.md

 - 2025-03-07
   ![2.1 Humidity ROC 2025-03-07](outputs/plots/2.1_humidity_roc_2025-03-07.png)

----

-## **Findings & Interpretation – Task 2.1 (Moving Average & Rate of Change)**
+### Findings & Interpretation – Task 2.1 (Moving Average & Rate of Change)

-The 10-minute moving average smooths the rapid 5-second fluctuations and reveals the underlying behaviour of each sensor.
-Temperature and humidity show stable moving-average lines with very small oscillations, confirming that the environment is controlled and not influenced by external weather or natural day/night cycles.
+The 10-minute moving average smooths the raw 5-second readings and reveals the underlying trend of each sensor.
+Temperature and humidity moving averages remain almost flat with small oscillations, which confirms long-term stability in the environment and supports the idea of a controlled indoor space.

-The week-long MA plots show that temperature stays almost flat, while humidity remains within a narrow band.
-Light intensity also forms a stable moving-average curve, consistent with artificial indoor lighting.

-The day-by-day MA plots reinforce the same behaviour: every single day follows almost the same pattern, with no rising or falling trend.
-This means the room conditions remain steady regardless of the day.
+The weekly MA plots show no gradual warming or cooling over the week.
+The day-by-day MA plots also look similar, meaning each day behaves almost the same as the previous one.
+Light moving averages stay in the expected range for artificial lighting, reinforcing that illumination is not driven by natural daylight.

-The rate-of-change (ROC) plots show short spikes in both positive and negative directions.
-These do not represent real environmental changes—they come from natural sensor noise at 5-second sampling intervals and momentary events like movement, small vibrations, or quick changes in the monitored space.
+The rate-of-change (ROC) plots show frequent small spikes in both directions.
+These spikes arise mainly from high-frequency noise and very short-term disturbances.
+ROC values fluctuate around zero, which indicates that there are no extended periods of continuous warming, cooling, humidifying, or drying.

-ROC for both sensors stays centered around zero most of the time, which indicates that no sustained warming, cooling, humidifying, or drying took place.
-Instead, the ROC confirms a **high-resolution sensor in a static environment**.

-Overall, Task 2.1 shows that:
-- the moving average reveals long-term stability,
+Taken together, the MA and ROC analysis demonstrates that:
+- the environment is stable over both short and long time scales,
-- the ROC highlights high-frequency noise,
+- most of the “movement” in the ROC is noise at 5-second resolution, and
-- each day looks similar to the next, and
+- each day’s behaviour closely matches the others.
-- the entire environment stays consistent across the whole week.

 ---